 In most cases, registering as a “foreign corporation” or LLC will subject you to all the same taxes and fees as an in-state company.
 So you will probably have not avoided any taxes or fees, plus there is the added expense of registering as a “foreign corporation” in your home state and any annual fees in both states.

-This is not to say there are not valid reasons for choosing another State, we just like our potential clients to be aware of the additional steps required when choosing a State outside of their home State.
+This is not to say there are no valid reasons for choosing another State, we just like our potential clients to be aware of the additional steps required when choosing a State outside of their home State.
 Further discussion with your attorney or other advisor is recommended.

 Delaware is where most large corporations (Fortune 500, Nasdaq, etc.) are incorporated.
 The reason for this is that Delaware’s body of law is more business-oriented and they have a large and advanced business court system (called the Chancery Court) to handle complex legal litigation.
-It is the state of choice for both large corporations, foreign corporations and many fast-growing or high-potential companies (for example, Venture Capitalists typically require a Delaware Corporation before they’ll invest in your company).
+It is the state of choice for both large corporations, foreign corporations, and many fast-growing or high-potential companies (for example, Venture Capitalists typically require a Delaware Corporation before they’ll invest in your company).

 Related Article: Read how an attorney that specializes in startups recommends setting up a Delaware Corporation.

 Nevada has recently exploded in popularity for both large and small businesses.
-This is due to Nevada’s very pro-business climate, low-tax mentality and the lack of an information sharing agreement with the IRS (all other States share company information with the IRS).
+This is due to Nevada’s very pro-business climate, low-tax mentality, and the lack of an information-sharing agreement with the IRS (all other States share company information with the IRS).

 Wyoming has also recently exploded in popularity for its very business-friendly climate and has been called “Switzerland of the Rocky Mountains” by The Economist magazine.
 It features some benefits compared to a Nevada entity including: